-Entry Unrecoverable error during Training or Retry Disconnect or sync flood initiated

-Condition or received during Operational

-Transmitter TXL0: Scrambled 1's on CTL and CAD lanes; CLK running at programmed

-Requirements frequency

-Receiver DC: RXDIFF

-Requirements AC: RXACTRM

-• Phase Recovery mechanism maintaining lock on the data eye

-Exit If RESET# asserted, go to Warm Reset

-Condition

-Error Conditions If one side of the link begins sync flooding but the other side does not recognize it due to errors, the side that initiated the sync flood maintains it while the other side attempts retries until the number of allowed attempts is exhausted, then enters sync flood itself.
-If a sync flood is transmitted (to signal SERR) without errors, it is recognized by the receiver and quickly propagated.
+Entire $\mathbf{D}{\mathbf{r}}$ Entry Unrecoverable error during Training or Retry Disconnect or sync flood initiated Condition or received during Operational Transmitter TXL0: Scrambled 1's on CTL and CAD lanes; CLK running at programmed Requirements frequency Receiver DC: RXDIFF Requirements AC: RXACTRM • Phase Recovery mechanism maintaining lock on the data eyeIgnored.
+Exit If RESET# asserted, go to Warm Reset Condition Error • If one side of the link begins sync flooding but the other side does not Conditions recognize it due to errors, the side that initiated the sync flood maintains it while the other side attempts retries until the number of allowed attempts is exhausted, then enters sync flood itself. • If a sync flood is transmitted (to signal SERR) without errors, it is recognized by the receiver and quickly propagated.

-- If Link Control[CRC Flood Enable] is set and there is an unrecoverable link error during Training or Retry Disconnect, the device will transition all links to Sync Flood to propagate it.
-Otherwise, only this link is affected. - If a sync flood is initiated or received in Operational, all links go to Sync Flood to propagate it regardless of Link Control[CRC Flood Enable]. - If a link reaches Sync Flood due to a training failure after Cold Reset, software should set Link Control [TXOff] to disable the link and prevent unnecessary noise and power consumption.
+• If Link Control[CRC Flood Enable] is set and there is an unrecoverable link error during Training or Retry Disconnect, the device will transition all links to Sync Flood to propagate it.
+Otherwise, only this link is affected.

+- If a sync flood is initiated or received in Operational, all links go to Sync Flood to propagate it regardless of Link Control[CRC Flood Enable]. - If a link reaches Sync Flood due to a training failure after Cold Reset, software should set Link Control [TXOff] and Link Control [EOC] to disable the link and prevent unnecessary noise and power consumption. - Entry to Sync Flood does not have to be on a legal packet boundary.
+See Section 10.3.6 for receiver requirements for deferring errors while detecting sync floods.